millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 .. note::

-    Note that if you try to add vectors of different lengths or do the dot product of different sizes, NumPy will throw an error.
+    Note that if you attempt to add vectors of different lengths or perform the dot product of vectors of different sizes, NumPy will throw an error.

 To define matrices in NumPy, we define them as "lists of lists".
 Then we can plug that into the function ``np.array()``.
 For example, to define the matrix

 .. math::
    \left[ \begin{array}4